CarolLuca/LegalNERo/README.md

 ```CLI
 python -m spacy train config.cfg --output ./output --paths.train ./train.spacy --paths.dev ./train.spacy
 ```
-This is the output that it should be roughly seen (it will change depending on your settings):
+This is the output that should be roughly seen (it will change depending on your settings):

 ![image](https://user-images.githubusercontent.com/44003293/117616942-82941e80-b174-11eb-8830-1e290eff8964.png)